LivioBaetscher/ElevDistr/README.md

 ## Further information

-A detailed description can be found on the [Wiki](https://github.com/LivioBaetscher/ElevDistr/wiki).
+A detailed description can be found on the [Wiki](https://github.com/LivioBaetscher/ElevDistr/wiki) or the package vignette.